Tapping the Well of Collective Imagination

 Present Day

-Lisdoonvarna is not included the Wild Atlantic Way, the main tourist route in Ireland.
+The Wild Atlantic WayLisdoonvarna is not included in the Wild Atlantic Way, which is the main tourist route in Ireland

-A Community imagining
+A Community Imagining

 Throughout two community engagement workshops and a vision launch and discussion, the vision 2050 Vision for Lisdoonvarna was developed.
 Stakeholders from throughout the community were invited to participate with radio, newspaper social media and local networks were used to promote the events.

-Group Work
+Group work

 Stakeholders worked in groups and through various exercises established challenges and opportunities as well as proposals for the future of the town.

-Layering the Map
+Layering the map

 A map was used as the device through which ideas were communicated and recorded with new layers being added at each engagement to build an ever richer image of the future vision.
 The final map is the result of this engagement process where the community actively participate in the design for the community's future.

-Shared ambitions to Tap the Well
+Shared ambitions to tap the well

 During the first workshop, the participants were able to share ideas, thoughts and opinions on various topics regarding Lisdoonvarna.
 This was the point of start to image Lisdoonvarna 2050.